madskjeldgaard/TeensyAudioFilePlayerLibrary/README.md

 The libraries classes take care of setting up the SD card, reading all the files in the folder and then provides a simple interface for playing them, choosing the next file, previous, shuffling, etc.

 See the examples for more information.

+Supported file types are FLAC, MP3, WAV and AAC.